 Designing an Innovation District for the City of Austin

-Austin’s Innovation District brings together education, entertainment, leisure, and sports.
-This type of urban, mixed-use center brings in new business and diverse populations, while dynamically enhancing the culture of a city.
+Austin’s Innovation District unites education, entertainment, leisure, and sports.
+This type of urban, mixed-use center brings in new business and diverse populations, while enhancing the culture of a city.

 April 25, 2022 |